zeripath/java-gitea-api/docs/RepositoryApi.md

 RepositoryApi apiInstance = new RepositoryApi();
 String q = "q_example"; // String | keyword
-Integer uid = 56; // Integer | search only for repos that the user with the given id owns or contributes to Integer page = 56; // Integer | page number of results to return (1-based) Integer limit = 56; // Integer | page size of results, maximum page size is 50 String mode = "mode_example"; // String | type of repository to search for.
+Long uid = 789L; // Long | search only for repos that the user with the given id owns or contributes to Integer page = 56; // Integer | page number of results to return (1-based) Integer limit = 56; // Integer | page size of results, maximum page size is 50 String mode = "mode_example"; // String | type of repository to search for.
 Supported values are \"fork\", \"source\", \"mirror\" and \"collaborative\"